-The Banstead Commons Conservators have recently obtained funding to set up a volunteer group for the commons.
+The Banstead Commons Conservators have recently obtained funding to set up a volunteer group for the Commons.
 It is hoped that this will help to engage the local community with the site.
 The volunteers could be used for tasks such as cutting back the Cherry Laurel, although trained Banstead Commons Conservator staff would need to treat this with pesticide following the cutting to prevent re-growth.

 Quarterly Meetings are a statutory requirement and are open to the public.
-In addition, the Conservators facilitate a consultative group made up of user groups and biological recorders and liaison meetings with our primary funders Reigate and Banstead Borough Council both of which are held quarterly.
+In addition, the Conservators facilitate a Banstead Commons Consultative Group made up of user groups and biological recorders and Liaison Meetings are held with primary funders Reigate and Banstead Borough Council both of which are held quarterly.

-A programme of public engagement opportunities are held each year and include guided walks, family bioblitz days and presentations to local groups and societies.
+A programme of public engagement opportunities is held each year and include guided walks, family bioblitz days and presentations to local groups and societies.